ROCm/device-metrics-exporter/docs/installation/kubernetes-helm.md

 ## Prerequisites

+- ROCm 6.2.0
+- Ubuntu 22.04 or later
 - Kubernetes cluster v1.29.0 or later
 - Helm v3.2.0 or later
 - `kubectl` command-line tool configured with access to the cluster

 ## Installation

-For Kubernetes environments, we provide a Helm chart for easy deployment.
+For Kubernetes environments, a Helm chart is provided for easy deployment.

 - Prepare a `values.yaml` file: